Skip to main content

 Execute Automation

-The execute method returns an async generator that streams events as the automation runs.
+The automate method returns an async iterable that streams events as the automation runs.

 Basic Usage